adriaanjoubert/uoeo-oop-project/README.md

 The application illustrates a stack and a queue.
 The user can add commands to the stack and queue and execute all the commands.
 Commands on the stack are executed first and then commands in the queue are executed.

+The project includes unit tests which uses mocks and asserts to confirm the expected function calls when running the application.

 The project conforms to the PEP8 style guideline (Alchin, 2010).
 This can be confirmed by executing the command `flake8` inside the virtual environment and observing that no errors are returned.

 # References